Dollar Cost Averaging (DCA) Calculator

 One-time starting investment amount

-Fixed amount invested each month
+Fixed amount invested each period

 Final Portfolio Value